MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 |PDF |.pdf|
 |Text|.txt; .xml; .csv|

 With additional configuration, other file types can also be inspected.
-For example, you can [register a custom file name extension to use the existing Windows filter handler for text files](https://docs.microsoft.com/en-us/windows/desktop/search/-search-ifilter-registering-filters), and you can install additional filters.
+For example, you can [register a custom file name extension to use the existing Windows filter handler for text files](https://docs.microsoft.com/windows/desktop/search/-search-ifilter-registering-filters), and you can install additional filters from software vendors.

-You can use the information from the [Finding a Filter Handler for a Given File Extension](https://docs.microsoft.com/en-us/windows/desktop/search/-search-ifilter-registering-filters#finding-a-filter-handler-for-a-given-file-extension) section from the Windows Search Developer's Guide to check what filters are installed.
+To check what filters are installed, see the [Finding a Filter Handler for a Given File Extension](https://docs.microsoft.com/windows/desktop/search/-search-ifilter-registering-filters#finding-a-filter-handler-for-a-given-file-extension) section from the Windows Search Developer's Guide.

-See the following sections for configuration instructions to inspect .zip files, and .tiff files.
+The following sections have configuration instructions to inspect .zip files, and .tiff files.

 ### To inspect .zip files